EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Churchill.md

 - *Churchill exploded and ‘told him if he did not mind his own business he would perhaps have no business to mind!’*

 - *Cabinet set up the Special Operations Executive, or SOE, after weeks of inter-departmental wrangling, ‘to coordinate all action, by way of subversion and sabotage, against the enemy’.
-‘And now,’ Churchill told Hugh Dalton, its first director, ‘go and set Europe ablaze!’111 Churchill disliked Dalton personally, but thought him effective, and approvingly dubbed him ‘the Minister for Ungentlemanly Warfare’.*
+‘And now,’ Churchill told Hugh Dalton, its first director, ‘go and set Europe ablaze!’
+Churchill disliked Dalton personally, but thought him effective, and approvingly dubbed him ‘the Minister for Ungentlemanly Warfare’.*

 - *By total contrast with Churchill, Hitler virtually stopped making broadcasts once the war started going badly.
 During the whole of 1944, for example, he spoke on German radio only once.*

-- *It was hard to see how British strategic interests were served by aiding Greece, but on being informed that Athens had been bombed Churchill replied without hesitation, ‘Then we must bomb Rome.’138 (‘Rome will not be unbuilt in a day,’ he told a Tory MP.*
+- *It was hard to see how British strategic interests were served by aiding Greece, but on being informed that Athens had been bombed Churchill replied without hesitation, ‘Then we must bomb Rome.’ (‘Rome will not be unbuilt in a day,’ he told a Tory MP.*

-- *With Roosevelt safely re-elected, Churchill sent him a telegram on 16 November that he later described as ‘one of the most important I ever wrote’, asking for arms to be lent or leased to Britain under a programme whereby Britain would repay the United States over the very long term.153 (Even he would probably not have guessed that the final instalment of the loan, of $83.25 million, would only be repaid in 2006.*
+- *With Roosevelt safely re-elected, Churchill sent him a telegram on 16 November that he later described as ‘one of the most important I ever wrote’, asking for arms to be lent or leased to Britain under a programme whereby Britain would repay the United States over the very long term.
+(Even he would probably not have guessed that the final instalment of the loan, of $83.25 million, would only be repaid in 2006.*

 - *Cripps could not be moved from Moscow as ‘He is a lunatic in a country of lunatics, and it would be a pity to move him.’*